wezdenko/karolina-python-project-1/README.md

-# karolina-python-project-1
+# Messenger annalizer

 ## Business description
+Messenger provides a possibility to generate json files which contain the whole conversation history.
-The purpose of this project is to build a tool that enables users to perform a visual analysis of data from messanger.
+The purpose of this project is to build a tool that enables users to perform a visual analysis of this data from messanger.
-Clients of this application are other techinical users which would use this tool from a command line.
+Clients of this application are other analysists which would use this tool from a command line.

 ## Project requirements